 Safe management of used batteries from households

 Wisconsin has no legal requirements for the disposal of household-generated dry-cell batteries or for household-generated hazardous wastes.
-While households are not required to recycle batteries, putting non-alkaline batteries in the trash or curbside recycling carts/bins can pose a risk to garbage collectors, solid waste transfer stations and landfills because of the potential for the batteries to catch on fire, especially if damaged by equipment.
+While households are not required to recycle batteries, putting non-alkaline batteries in the trash or curbside recycling carts/bins can pose a risk to garbage collectors, recycling facilities, solid waste transfer stations and landfills because of the potential for the batteries to catch on fire, especially if damaged by equipment.

 If storing batteries for recycling, you can reduce fire risk by taping ends of batteries with clear packing tape or putting each battery in an individual plastic bag, and storing them in a non-metal leakproof container with a lid (such as a plastic bucket).